bytezn/softwaredefined/readme.md

 ## How to Use Templates

-In this repository some examples of Hybrid software defined datacenters.
+In this repository are some examples of Hybrid software defined datacenters.
 You will require a valid Azure Subscription to test these deployments.
 You will also be requested to enter parameters for each deployment.

 These deployments will automatically configure a private network, install the servers and make the appropriate configurations as requested without further input.
 A total end to end experience.

 ## Active directory + domain joined file server.